Canonical Submersions in Nearly K\"ahler Geometry: Introduction

-Nearly Kähler manifols are Hermitian, non Kähler manifolds, known to exist on the twistor spaces of quaternionic Kähler manifolds, \cite{EellsSalamon}.
+Nearly Kähler manifolds are almost Hermitian, non-Kähler manifolds, defined by the condition $(\nabla_X J)X=0$.
+They garnered particular attention in dimension $6$.
+In this dimension their cone has holonomy $G_2$, \cite{Bry}, they admit a real Killing spinor and are Einstein.
+Though this is not true for dimensions greater $6$, they are connected to many geometries in any dimension.
+For instance, they are known to exist on the twistor spaces of quaternionic Kähler manifolds, \cite{EellsSalamon, FriGru}.
 It therefore shouldn't come as a surprise they can be obtained as a quotient of the Konishi space.
-However, our proof shows that the nearly Kähler structure and it's canonical Hermitian connection are tightly locked with the parallel $3$-$(\alpha,\delta)$-Sasaki structure and it's canonical connection.
+However, our proof shows that the nearly Kähler structure and its canonical Hermitian connection are tightly locked with the parallel $3$-$(\alpha,\delta)$-Sasaki structure and its canonical connection.
 A second application closes the circle showing how a class of nearly Kähler manifolds, essentially those obtained by above construction, admit a further canonical submersion onto quaternionic Kähler spaces.
 This result was shown previously in the decomposition of nearly Kähler spaces of $\dim\geq 6$ by P.-A.~Nagy in \cite{Nagy} and locally in \cite{Alexandrov}.
 However, we include it since the proof fits neatly into our established framework of canonical submersions.

-\textbf{Acknowledgments:} I would like to thank Giovanni Russo for many helpful discussions on the topic.